 - 4 cup vegetable broth plus 1/4 cup/59 ml more if needed (or use chicken broth)

 - 1/2 teaspoon kosher salt if needed (depends on broth used)

 - 1 1/2 teaspoon dried thyme

 - 2 cup fresh baby spinach or kale, roughly chopped

 - 1/2 cup Parmesan cheese, grated (Optional)

 - PREPARE AND GRILL VEGETABLES: Cut vegetables into small pieces and toss with oil, salt and pepper to taste.
 Place in grill basket.
-Grill for 8-12 minutes, stirring once or twice until tender.
+Grill for 8-12 minutes, stirring once or twice until tender and slightly charred.
+If using green onion, add them toward the end as they char quickly.
 Set aside.
 (I turn off BBQ and leave lid on to keep warm).
 Note 2.

 - MAKE RISOTTO – STEP 1 SAUTE: While vegetables are grilling, press SAUTE on Instant Pot or Pressure Cooker.
 Once heated, add oil, onions and garlic.
 Stir for 2 minutes.
 Add rice and stir for 2 minutes to toast (it will stay white).
 Add white wine and stir until completely evaporated (30 seconds).
 Add about a cup of broth and stir for 1 minute.